Duke Nukem Forever, whoo

 I don’t have much more to say about it other than it’s still processing in my mind that this has seen the light of day and that I’d recommend checking it out.

-Above is just some of those textures, because there are a lot more I’m not 100% sure on.
+Above are just some of those textures, because there are a lot more I’m not 100% sure on.
 Many of those that appear to be from Prey are appended with ‘sah’, which I can only guess is Stephen A. Hornback whom was a texture artist on Prey back when 3D Realms were developing it in-house.